natural connected prosperous

 What Pledge am I taking?
 What is the difference between an oath and an affirmation?

 There are two Pledges, one that mentions God (oath) and one that does not (affirmation).
-You would have nominated which Pledge you are making when you filled out your application form at the Department of Immigration and Border Protection.
+You would have nominated which Pledge you are making when you filled out your application form at the Department of Home Affairs.
 The Department advise us of your nominated Pledge when they send us the candidate names.
 You will receive your nominated Pledge on a Pledge card when you attend your ceremony.
-You will be called forward in two groups to make your pledge, not individually.
 If you are making an oath, you are welcome to bring a holy book of your choice to make your Pledge on.

 Pledge 1 - oath: "From this time forward, under God, I pledge my loyalty to Australia and its people, whose democratic beliefs I share, whose rights and liberties I respect, and whose laws I will uphold and obey".